ripalnakiya/Cpp-Notes/Files/8_Polymorphism.md

 }
 ```

-When a base class function is declared virtual and it is overridden in derived class,
+**When** a Base class function is declared virtual and it is overridden in derived class,

 - then the function call will not be based on the pointer , it will be based on the Object.